 I wonder what would happen if we allowed ourselves to be truly seen and we shared the honest to goodness pains and cries of our heart with one another?

-Instead of “fine” we offered up our frustrations, fears and fragility?
+Instead of offering up “I’m fine,” what if we offered up our frustrations, fears and fragility?

-Rather than opting for “fine,” we owned our insecurities, we rejected apathy and embraced the pain?
+Rather than opting for “fine,” what if we owned our insecurities, we rejected apathy and embraced the pain?

 Would the world stop spinning or the walls come crashing down?